civetweb/civetweb/docs/Building.md

 Open the Qt Designer project in the Qt folder

 #### Using CMake
-Except for Lua and Duktape support, CivetWeb can also be built with CMake.
+Except for the components in the `third_party` folder (e.g., Lua and Duktape), CivetWeb can also be built with CMake.
 CMake can be used for all supported operating systems.